giuliandrimba/nu/README.md

  sprite($icon_name)
 ```

-## SVG
+## SVG spritesheet
-All the `.svg` files inside the `src/images/svg` folder will be assembled as one SVG at `public/images/icons.svg`.
+All the `.svg` files inside the `src/images/icons` folder will be assembled as one SVG at `public/images/sprite.svg`.

 #### CSS
-A `svg.styl` file will be generated at `src/styles/shared/svg.styl`, containing all the information about the icons.
+A `sprite.styl` file will be generated at `src/styles/shared/spritesheets/sprite.styl`, containing all the information about the icons.

 > Loading an icon: